Updated: September 9, 2020

 The outbreak of COVID-19 may be stressful for people in our community.
 There are many unknowns which can make people feel unsettled.
 Many people have different ways of coping, different resources available, and different levels of capacity for handling stress.
 This is a time when it is even more important than usual to be kind and understanding with each other and with ourselves.

-If you find that worry is impacting your ability to concentrate on school assignments, if you are having difficulties with sleep, or you’re experiencing other effects of stress related to this issue, please contact the Dean of Students at email@example.com.
+If you find that worry is impacting your ability to concentrate on school assignments, if you are having difficulties with sleep, or you’re experiencing other effects of stress related to this issue, we will work to support you.
+Contact us via the CARE program or email firstname.lastname@example.org.

 The College does not set requirements for personal travel.
 We strongly urge people to: